petter-holmberg/cpp-ref/classes.md

         b) The function needs type conversions on its leftmost argument.
         c) The function can be implemented using the class's public interface alone:

-        Make it a nonmember (and friend if needed in cases a) and b) ).
+        Make it a non-member (and friend if needed in cases a) and b) ).

         If it needs to behave virtually:

-            Add a virtual member function to provide the virtual behavior, and implement the nonmember in terms of that.
+            Add a virtual member function to provide the virtual behavior, and implement the non-member in terms of that.

     Else:

         Make it a member.

-Always define a non-member function in the same namespace as its related class.
-[Sutter05](#Sutter05) §57
+Always define a non-member function in the same namespace as its related class to make the association explicit.
+[Stroustrup13](#Stroustrup13) §16.3.2, [Sutter05](#Sutter05) §57

 If you need type conversions on all parameters to a function (including the one that would otherwise be pointed to by the this pointer), the function must be a non-member.
 [Meyers05](#Meyers05) §24